mariobodemann/contentful-extensions-3d-model-viewer/README.md

 * Orbit controls to smoothly turn the camera around the model.
 * Nearest-neighbor filtering and a pure white ambient light to showcase pixel art textures.
 * All libraries taken from the [three.js](https://github.com/mrdoob/three.js/) repository.

+## Contenful UI Extension

+Contentful, [the headless CMS](https://contentful.com), offers the ability to add a custom ui extension.
+This one will be a sample demonstrating, on how to use a 3d model in this CMS.